ssfsx17/ffpnp/readable.md

 | 99   | Job Mastered          |

-**Mastery Bonus:** When you cause HP-restoring, MP-restoring and TP-restoring statuses, they also do their effects immediately.
+**Mastery Bonus:** When you cause HP-restoring, MP-restoring and TP-restoring statuses, they additionally do their effects immediately.
 You gain double the benefit of MP-restoring statuses.

 ## Dominant